joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/10/science/francisco-ayala-dead.html?searchResultPosition=3

 **Silicon Valley Bank Fails After Run by Venture Capital Customers**\
-`The Federal Deposit Insurance Corporation took control of the bank’s assets on Friday.`\
+`The Federal Deposit Insurance Corporation took control of the bank’s assets on Friday.
+The failure raised concerns that other banks could face problems, too.`\
 https://nytimes.com/2023/03/10/business/silicon-valley-bank-stock.html?searchResultPosition=4

 **Its Georgia O’Keeffe Is Worth Millions.
 And Its Dorms Need Updating.**\